AguaClara/HFFVFDC/Manual.md

 ####Tee
 The largest difference between the original design and the new, generalized design, is the fabrication of the tee.
 The idea behind the new design, is that the overall tee length will be a set height, dependent on the active length parameter.

 The new tee consists of the regular, store-bought tee, connected to two extensions.
 Each of these extensions is made of the size piping that connects to the tee.
-The team found that 1.5 inch diameter PVC pipe can easily slide within a 2 inch diameter pipe, so the size of these extensions will not be a problem.
+The team found that 1.5 inch diameter PVC pipe can easily slide within a 2 inch diameter pipe, so the diameter of these extensions will not be a problem.
 Each of those pipes are then connected to a coupling, in which a 2 inch diameter to 1.5 inch diameter bushing is inserted.
 These bushings would be sanded down just like before, to allow the slider pipe to slide through.

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/Aly'sTeeDiagram.png?raw=true" height= 500> <img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/NewFusionAssembly.png?raw=true" height= 500></center>
 <p>